apache/nuttx/configs/stm32f103-minimum/README.txt

     Good things about the blue board:

     - Four soldered anchor point on the USB connector.
-What you can't tell from this picture is that there is a notch in the pcb board and the USB connector sits down inside it some.
+What you can't tell from this picture is that there is a notch in the PCB board and the USB connector sits down inside it some.
 This provides some lateral stability that takes some of the stress off the solder points.
     - It has nice clear readable silkscreen printing.